-While others may have an influence on the number of mentors available, but overall, the mentoring programs will be more successful and produce better results.
-Here we have the Tips for Youth Mentoring Nonprofits;
+While others may have an influence on the number of mentors available, but overall, the mentoring programs will be more successful and will produce better results.
+Here we have the Tips for Youth Mentoring Nonprofits:

 Conversations with Actions

-Talking with your mentoring partner about challenges and concerns lays the groundwork for your mentoring relationship, but talking only gets you so far.
-End every critical dialogue with a pledge to take a particular step to make mentorship sessions more important to personal development.
-Here are three options for achieving this;
+Talking with your mentor partner about challenges and concerns lays the groundwork for your mentoring relationship, but talking only gets you so far.
+End every critical dialogue with a pledge to take a certain step to make mentorship sessions more critical to personal development.
+Here are three options for achieving this:

 Mentee: Prioritize actions and ideas that will help you enhance your skills or abilities and, as a result, get closer to your mentoring objectives.

-Mentors: Consider asking, "Why?" for each idea or action that comes to ensure that it helps the mentee achieve their stated objectives.
-This will also allow children to convey their ideas and reasoning behind each action.
+Mentors: Consider asking, "Why?" for each idea or action to ensure that it helps the mentee achieve their stated objectives.
+This will also allow children to convey their ideas and reasoning behind each step.

 Use Common Sense

-Mentee: Make an effort to apply new knowledge or awareness in a simple and basic manner.
+Mentee: Make an effort to apply new knowledge or awareness simple and basic.
 Take actions that put the fundamental principles of your talk into practice, and report back to your mentor on your experiences and insights to spark more discussion.

 Mentors: Walk your mentee through topics so they can see how they can be applied in the real world.
 Encourage open and honest debate about what worked and what didn't.